FRANÇAIS

 Fault detection based on vibration measurements and variational autoencoder-desirability function

-Ibrahim, Rony, Zemouri, Ryad, Tahan, Antoine, Kedjar, Bachir, Merkhouf, Arezki et Al-Haddad, Kamal.
+Ibrahim, Rony, Zemouri, Ryad, Tahan, Antoine, Kedjar, Bachir, Merkhouf, Arezki and Al-Haddad, Kamal.
 2024. « Fault detection based on vibration measurements and variational autoencoder-desirability function ».
 IEEE Open Journal of Industry Applications, vol. 5. pp. 106-116.

 [thumbnail of Tahan-A-2024-28579.pdf]